-A couple of years ago I heard Aaron Bobrow-Strain give a fascinating talk at a conference at the University of California, Davis about American white bread in the Cold War.
+A couple of years ago I heard Aaron Bobrow-Strain give a fascinating talk at the University of California, Davis about American white bread in the Cold War.

-So when I was offered a chance to participate in the blog tour for his new book White Bread: A Social History of the Store-Bought Loaf, I was delighted.
-And I was even more delighted when he said he would answer some questions.
+When I was offered a chance to participate in the blog tour for his book White Bread: A Social History of the Store-Bought Loaf, which appeared in 2012, I was delighted.

 1. The blurb for your book describes the modern wrapped American white loaf as “humble.”
 The story you relate suggests that you think it is anything but humble.
 Could you sketch in a few words why you decided that the modern white loaf was worthy of a book?

 You are so right about that—the modern loaf is anything but humble once you scratch the surface.
 It’s the living, breathing result of more than a hundred years of science, engineering, political wrangling, and cultural wars.